onsonr/nebula/docs/pages/getting-started/usage.md

 ## Methods

 Some components have methods you can call to trigger various behaviors.
-For example, you can set focus on a Shoelace input using the `focus()` method.
+For example, you can set focus on a Nebula input using the `focus()` method.

 ```html
 <sl-input></sl-input>